charliefischer/gilded_rose_tech_test/README.md

 ```

 ## My Approach
-First things first I needed to refactor the code as it features up to 5 if statements inside each other.
+First things first I needed to refactor the code using TDD as it features up to 5 if statements inside each other.
 The best way to break this down is into a series of seperate functions that each deal with a specific item.
 This way it should be clearer to add in the new *conjured* items category.

 ## Planning
 ### Items